schmilly/schmilly.github.io/README.md

       - Example Canberra Electorate with 25/08/2022 Roy Morgan Poll leas to a negative other count and breaks chart
 - [ ] Render Poll to Parliament button doesn't work
 - [ ] Can't Reset 2PP Chart Zoom
+- [ ] Unchecking consolidation doesn't actually stop it from consolidating other vote

 ##### Planned features and further support:
 - [ ] Re-implement ability to view 2PP from multiple different terms